 Personally, I would say yes.
 Even if more and more Company Discovering the blogging for themselves, I notice in the consultation again and again how customers behave towards the issue.
 Just a little over a year ago, I happened to meet a former listener from one of my workshops by chance: Well, a blog was being considered, but you're not really there yet.

-Blogging - maybe someday ... the customer says
+Blogging - maybe someday ... says the customer

 This is symptomatic, because there are many reservations about blogging: too complex in the care, too unpredictable because of the readers and overall inaccurate as regards the customer approach.

 Recently, a colleague - by the way, not blogging - confronted me with the statement that blogging was in the end completely inefficient: Just to blow any news into the world without knowing who was even reading, just too little purposeful.
 It is much more efficient to address important addressees directly and personally - for example with mailing lists.